SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/tutorials/using-dialogs-in-triggers.md

 # Using dialogs in triggers

 In certain scenarios it can be necessary to ask user for input or confirmation before completing process, using this method we allow for creating a simple dialog which will return input back to CRMScript trigger, based on this you should be able to create a useful workflow.

+A simple reallife scenario could be that when your users are booking new customer meetings they often forget to add travel time in their calendar.

+## Creating a new CRMScript trigger on After appointment save

 ```crmscript
 //Helper functions